leoloso/gatowebsites/content/docs/library/_default/display-which-posts-have-a-thumbnail-and-which-have-not.md

 ---
 title: Display which posts have a thumbnail, and which have not
-metaDesc: Identify posts that need to add/replace/remove their thumbnail
+description: Identify posts that need to add/replace/remove their thumbnail
 socialImage: /assets/GatoGraphQL-logo-suki.png
 #order: 100
 referencedTutorialLessonSlugs: